cvat-ai/cvat/site/content/en/docs/integration/human-protocol.md

 innovative task distribution and compensation system, creating a seamless, efficient workflow for crowdsourcing annotations.

+> Note: Either you are Requester or Annotator,
+> to access this feature, you'll need to [send a request to HUMAN Protocol](mailto:contact@hmt.ai).

 For more details on how to leverage the features of both platforms for your projects, check out these articles: